In Iran, age mellows some former captors of U.S. hostages

 While some of the group have disappeared from politics, others are still ardent defenders of Iran's strict religious rule and defiance of the international community.

-"Some of them still believe the embassy takeover helped strengthen anti-American fervour in Iran," said analyst Hamid Farahvashian.
+"Some of them still believe the embassy takeover helped strengthen anti-American fervor in Iran," said analyst Hamid Farahvashian.
 "But most of them believe in reforms."

 FALLING OFF COURSE